 Using AI in the context of live coding is relatively new and unexplored.
 The idea of AI collaborators has been well explored in Computational Creativity, including in musical contexts, however the process used by the AI can sometimes be opaque to observers and is almost certainly quite different to the process used by human performers.
 By combining AI with live coding we hope to overcome this - humans and bots are participating at the same level and in the same way (i.e. by manipulating code) - bringing the human-AI ensemble closer to liveness.
-This also goes towards achieving the goal, set out by the Birmingham Laptop Ensemble [2] in their manifesto, of "integration, collaboration and the blurring of the distinctions between, composer-performer-collaborator in a democratic non-authoritarian ensemble" [1].
+This also goes towards achieving the goal, set out by the Birmingham Laptop Ensemble (Booth and Gurevich) in their manifesto, of "integration, collaboration and the blurring of the distinctions between, composer-performer-collaborator in a democratic non-authoritarian ensemble" (BiLE).

 The state of flow is clearly desirable in creative activities.
 The use of gamification can potentially be a powerful way of getting participants into this flow state, as well as the idea of voting borrowed from multiplayer games helping to facilitate the goals described above.
-The effect of introducing a bot performer on the human performers' flow state is less easy to predict - our hope is that the bot will act as a "conversation partner" [8] and thus provide inspiration during a performance.
+The effect of introducing a bot performer on the human performers' flow state https://github.com/sicklincoln/MMLL is less easy to predict - our hope is that the bot will act as a "conversation partner" (Fiebrink and Caramiaux, 2018) and thus provide inspiration during a performance.